Scybernator/ScyberLog/ReadMe.md

 ```

 ## Custom formatters and sinks
 Loggers in ScyberLog are a composition of a message formatter and some number of mesage sinks.
-If you need to modify the format of any log messages or write to another datasource you can implement a new [ILogFormatter](https://github.com/Scybernator/ScyberLog/blob/master/src/ScyberLog/Formatters/ILogFormatter.cs) or [ILogSink](https://github.com/Scybernator/ScyberLog/blob/master/src/ScyberLog/Sinks/ILogSink.cs) respectively and register them with the service collection.
+If you need to modify the format of any log messages or write to another location you can implement a new [ILogFormatter](https://github.com/Scybernator/ScyberLog/blob/master/src/ScyberLog/Formatters/ILogFormatter.cs) or [ILogSink](https://github.com/Scybernator/ScyberLog/blob/master/src/ScyberLog/Sinks/ILogSink.cs) respectively and register them with the service collection.
 Both of these interfaces implement the [IKeyedItem](https://github.com/Scybernator/ScyberLog/blob/246c6335e99b3d31ea7ff9a0e74d2219494c08d9/src/ScyberLog/Utils/KeyedItemCollection.cs) interface, which you can use to specify a string key with which you can reference your sinks/formatters in the configuration:

 ```CSharp
     services.AddTransient<ILogSink, MySink>();